ruggeri/tech-notes/ai/deep-learning-take2.md

 By virtue of `q` being a factorial distribution, we know:

     \sum_i E_{h_i~q}[nlog p(h_i)]

+See how our expectation of `q` is easy?
+My understanding is this is the whole point of the variational inference technique.

 But then of course `H_i` is a Bernoulli variable.
 Now, the `q` is parameterized by a vector `h\hat`, where `h\hat_i` is the Bernoulli